 What is Aduhelm and how does it work?

 The new medicine, called Aduhelm (generic name aducanumab), is the first to attack what many believe is an underlying cause of Alzheimer’s disease.
 It works by eliminating clumps of a toxic protein believed to destroy neurons in the brain that leads cognitive decline.
 The proteins, known as beta-amyloid plaques, are common in people with dementia.
 Aduhelm is a monoclonal antibody (MAB) that stimulates the immune system to target and breakdown these plaques.
+Other similar medications are in development, including one by the drug company Eli Lilly and Company.

 Is the medication a cure for Alzheimer’s disease?